MainulDip/JavaEveryday/android-view-cheat.md

 ## Android-View Mini Docs:
 Android View elements are mostly self explanatory.
-So just some minimal quick start and overview will be good.
+So just some minimal quick start and overview will be good

 ### Layout Type:
 > Relative | Constraint | Linear |